-MS-13 (or “mara salvatrucha”) has so plagued Long Island that President Trump called the group out by name in a speech this July, saying that his administration would be “liberating our American towns.”
+MS-13 (or “mara salvatrucha”) has so plagued Long Island that President Trump called the group out by name in a speech in July 2017, saying that his administration would be “liberating our American towns.”

 According to the Suffolk County Police Department, MS-13 has been responsible for 17 murders in the county since January 2016, including those of two East Patchogue residents: Bellport High School students Justin Llivicura, 16, and Jorge Tigre, 18.
 Both were found dead in Central Islip in April, mutilated and dismembered by machetes—victims of an MS-13 quadruple homicide.

 It’s believed that MS-13 originated in 1980s southern California, when a wave of Salvadorans came to the United States as refugees fleeing civil war.
 After the war ended, many returned to El Salvador but continued with organized crime, using threat of violence to extort money from local business owners.
 But those claiming the MS-13 banner in America are far more disjointed and largely commit crime without economic incentive, according to Charles Katz, director of the Center for Violence Prevention and Community Safety at Arizona State University and a preeminent scholar on the group.